andrej-moor/sTudoo/docs/index.md

 # Welcome to sTudoo's Documentation

-**_sTudoo is a webapp written in python and flask.
-It helps students to organize their class related projects & keep the overview of your todos._**
+_sTudoo is a webapp written in python and flask.
+It helps students to organize their class related projects & keep the overview of your todos._

-Beside the app itself, the documentation is a part of our exam in this class, so don't be confused if the Docs read a little weird compared to a *regular* documentation.
+## sTudoo's Value Proposition

+### The Problem

+- One of the stressful parts of being a student is to stay organized with all the deliveries and deadlines for specific classes at the university.
+- Wouldn't it be great to have an overview of all your current classes, their related projects and deadlines?

+### The Solution

+- sTudoo allows you to add classes (aka goals) to your account.
+- Because many courses contain several exams, it is possible to map them as projects under your classes.
+- In each project it is possible to set submission dates and create the relevant tasks to make progress and stay on track.

 ## Team members